Step 1: Condo Assignment Consultation - for Sellers

-Please contact me, Dennis Paradis, at 416-399-5832 (cell/text) for an on-phone consult about your plans to assign your unit.
+Please contact me, Dennis Paradis, at 416-399-5832 (cell/text) for an on-phone consult about your plans to sell or buy an assignment property.
 Or, email me to call you after you send your info about your condo - see Step 2.
-Please specify call back times you prefer.
+Please specify call-back times you prefer.

 Requires 15 - 30 mins.